autosome-ru/ibis-challenge/README.txt

-# Current TODO
+# Current TODOs
-#TODO add label to experiment - to tell the source, TF and etc?
+#TODO (Optionally) add label to experiment - to tell the source, TF and etc?
 #TODO add unique identifier to each object
 #TODO implement BenchmarkInstance, which:
 # 1. Loads benchmark config file